-You might be interested in our MindBody Retreat taking place in September 2021.
+You might be interested in our MindBody Retreat taking place in May 2022.
 Combining healthy eating and solution focused therapy for a mind and body reset.
-This is a 4-day, 5-nights retreat run by two highly skilled nutritional therapists and a psychotherapist.
+This is a 5-day, 4-nights retreat run by two highly skilled nutritional therapists and a psychotherapist.
 It will take place in the fabulous Black Mountains of Wales.
 For more info go to https://www.mindbodyretreats.co.uk

 If you want to enjoy your life all year round you need to look at the root cause of your reactions and discover what are the triggers for you!
 By working with me, we can improve your health to support you improve your resiliance!